Animal Spirits (films), 2019

 A series of 85 various-sized plein air gelatin silver films recorded at night without a camera at Lake Tyrrell in the Mallee region of Victoria.
 Each film is encapsulated in a 40 cm x 50 cm Mylar envelope inscribed with a laser-engraved number.
-Displayed backlit atop light tables.
+Displayed backlit.
 Unique objects.

 Natural history research conventionally requires the collection and cataloguing of dead specimens.
 But these luminous shadows of flying, fighting, foraging and fraternizing arthropods (and a wriggling legless lizard) recorded on film without a camera reveal something only the living can: sentient beings steeped in an umwelt or ‘life-world’ brimming with subjective perceptual significance.
 Individually, such traits are tantamount to what we might call sentience or ‘spirit’.
 Economist John K Galbraith dubbed collective human economic drives ‘animal spirits’.
 Yet this collection of diminutive non-human ‘animal spirits’ animating the relict life-world of Lake Tyrrell’s sandy shore is surely a more fitting application of the term.
 An instance of why biologist Edward O Wilson called invertebrates “the little things that run the world”.

 Collecting live ants with a portable vacuum device, December, 2009.
 Being elevated above the ground on the tubs was a precaution against ant bites!
 Photo by Rudy Frank